Rhain-U/milestone-project-2/README.md

 - [Github](https://github.com/) - For version control and deployment
 - VS Code - used as the code editor and save files
 - [Google Fonts](https://fonts.google.com/) - to implement the fonts used in the site
-- [Font Awesome](https://fontawesome.com/) - for the start icon
 - Chrome dev tools - To test and troubleshoot various features and also test responsiveness of the pages.
-- [ChatGPT](https://chatgpt.com/) - to create the text and ai images which have been implemented on the results pages, and to help identify and trouble shoot the format and wording of the Javascript functions.
+- [ChatGPT](https://chatgpt.com/) - to help identify and trouble shoot the format and wording of the Javascript functions and help with some of the bugs I came across.
-- [JavaScript compiler](https://pythontutor.com/javascript.html#mode=edit) - to test the JavaScript code and functions before applying to script.js
+- [JavaScript compiler](https://pythontutor.com/javascript.html#mode=edit) - to test the JavaScript code and functions before applying to script.js.
-- [mdn](https://developer.mozilla.org/en-US/) - to research how to apply and implement JavaScript code and what tools would be ideal to be implemented in this project.
-- [javascript.info](https://javascript.info/dom-nodes) - to research further into JavaScript and how to apply
+- [javascript.info](https://javascript.info/dom-nodes) - to research further into JavaScript and how to apply.
-- [npmjs.com](https://www.npmjs.com/package/js-confetti) and [Youtube tutorial to add confetti with JavaScript](https://www.youtube.com/watch?v=tTIaA1Xmzmg) - to learn how to implement the confetti effect
+- [ Angle Brace Youtube tutorial to add the custom mallet cursor](https://www.youtube.com/watch?v=b20YueeXwZg) - to learn how to implement this into my project.
-- [Youtube tutorial](https://www.youtube.com/watch?v=Vp8x8-reqZA) - use for inspiration of how to structure a quiz using all three types of languages
-- [befunky.com](https://www.befunky.com/dashboard/) - to edit and resize the images used in the site
-- [Free Convert](https://www.freeconvert.com/jpg-to-webp) - to convert images to different file types
+- [Pixillion image converter](https://pixillion-free-image-converter.en.softonic.com/) - to convert images to different file types.
+- [Gimp](https://www.gimp.org/downloads/) - to edit my background image.
-- [Favicon.io](https://favicon.io/emoji-favicons/) - to create an emoji favicon
+- [Favicon.io](https://favicon.io/emoji-favicons/) - to create an emoji favicon.
+- [Flaticon] (https://www.flaticon.com/) - to find and a mallat used as the cursor.
-- [Amiresponsive](https://ui.dev/amiresponsive) - to show the website on a range of device screens
+- [Amiresponsive](https://ui.dev/amiresponsive) - to show the website on a range of device screens.

 ## 5. Deployment & Local Development